opf/openproject/docs/installation-and-operations/bim-edition/README.md

   <<: *image
   <<: *restart_policy
   environment:
-    RAILS_CACHE_STORE: "memcache"
     OPENPROJECT_CACHE__MEMCACHE__SERVER: "cache:11211"
+    OPENPROJECT_EDITION: "bim"
+    OPENPROJECT_RAILS__CACHE__STORE: "memcache"
     OPENPROJECT_RAILS__RELATIVE__URL__ROOT: "${OPENPROJECT_RAILS__RELATIVE__URL__ROOT:-}"
-    OPENPROJECT_EDITION: "bim"
     DATABASE_URL: "postgres://postgres:p4ssw0rd@db/openproject"
     USE_PUMA: "true"
     # set to true to enable the email receiving feature.
 See ./docker/cron for more options
     IMAP_ENABLED: "${IMAP_ENABLED:-false}"
 ```

 Note: If the current Docker installation does not yet hold important information it is recommended to simply create all docker containers from scratch as the seeded data such as themes, types, and demo projects are different in the BIM edition.
 The demo data gets seeded only at the very first time run of the container.
 The Docker volumes are required to be removed e.g. by issuing `docker-compose down --volumes`